NiamhFerns-VUW/ChipsChallenge/README.md

+# Chip's Challenge

+Group work project to build Chip's Challenge from scratch following the MVC pattern for SWEN 225.

+I was responsible for the App module.

+**Imported from Victoria University Gitlab.**

+*Below this line is for assignment submission requirements.*

 Start the game by running nz.ac.vuw.ecs.swen225.gp22.app.Main from your chosen IDE.

 To play the Game select from level 1 choose "Start Game", to Load a game choose "Load game" and to play a recorded game choose "Load recording".